 The “Freshman 15” is a phrase used to describe the weight gained by students during their first year at school.
-When given free rein to pick all of their own meals for the first time, many students’ balanced diets give way to flavor and convenience.
+When given free reign to pick all of their own meals for the first time, many students’ balanced diets surrender to flavor and convenience.

 Discuss with them the importance of a diet that is not based on just pizza and snacks.
 Most campuses now include a variety of healthy options in their dining facilities.